gear4s/totally-di/README.md

 ## Why?

-To facilitate better the design and testing of modules, by decoupling dependencies via the Inversion of Control paradigm.
+To facilitate better the design and testing of modules, by decoupling dependencies via the Inversion of Control principle.
 Simply put:

 ***Don't instantiate dependencies in the module!***